NutriSource Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 |Calorie Weighted Basis||24%||35%||41%|

 The first two ingredients in this dog food are bison and chicken.
-Although they’re both quality items, raw meat contains about 80% water.
+Although these are quality items, they contain about 80% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.